 Headaches Can Be a Symptom of Something Else

-A headache is really a symptom of something else.
+Ever wonder what is causing your headaches, or why some people get headaches and others do not?
+A headache is really a symptom of something else, and it’s not always muscle tension.
 It is obviously a pain in the head, but the common factor is headaches of all types usually involve inflammation.

-If the immune system reacts to one or more of the foods you eat, then an inflammatory reaction is taking place that can potentially affect your head.
+Then what causes inflammation?
+If the immune system reacts to one or more of the foods you eat, then an inflammatory reaction is taking place that can lead to headaches, both common headaches and migraine headaches.
 Such reactions are far more common than many people realize, and have been established in medical journals such as The Lancet: Is Migraine a Food Allergy?.

 Many people with chronic headaches suffer from them for years with no permanent relief.
 Whether or not you have migraine headaches, tension headaches, sinus headaches, or an undetermined form of headache, it is very possible you are suffering from food allergy-induced inflammation.